zimicjs/zimic/README.md

                       `--filter` expressions.                           [string]
 ```

-You can use this command to generate a service types from an OpenAPI schema file:
+You can use this command to generate the types of a service from an OpenAPI schema file:

 ```bash
 zimic typegen openapi ./schema.yaml -o schema.ts --service-name MyService
 ```

-Then, you can import and use the types in your interceptors:
+Then, you can use the types in your interceptors:

 ```ts
 import { http } from 'zimic/interceptor';